 Pre-COVID19, the region was already experiencing shifts away from traditional employment and commuting patterns.
 Working from home, part time employment and self-employment were increasingly common while the number of people with a usual fixed location of work had decreased.
-Public transport operators reported more 'peak spreading' and a less 'Monday-to-Friday' commuting behaviours.
+Public transport operators reported more 'peak spreading' and less 'Monday-to-Friday' every day commuting.

-More recently, in mid-January 2021, around two in every five people in Scotland (38%) who were working were doing so from home at least part of the time.66 Over nearly the same time period, 39% of Scottish adults who are working say they expect to work from home more often in future.
+More recently, in mid-January 2021, around two in every five people in Scotland (38%) who were working were doing so from home at least part of the time.
+Also in mid-January 2021, 39% of Scottish adults who are working say they expect to work from home more often in future.

-At the same time, only 14% of businesses in the UK surveyed in January 2021 reported that they intend to use increased homeworking as a permanent business model going forward and only 9% believe home working has increased productivity.67 Reducing overheads and improving staff wellbeing are the top reasons given for those businesses intending to increase home working more permanently.68
+At the same time, only 14% of businesses in the UK surveyed in January 2021 reported that they intend to use increased homeworking as a permanent business model going forward and only 9% believe home working has increased productivity.
+Reducing overheads and improving staff wellbeing are the top reasons given for those businesses intending to increase home working more permanently.